Facility Rentals & Reservations

 - Campus Police can be contacted by calling 843-661-1109.

 If furniture is needed to be moved, you are going to need to document on your facility request that you need to have setup services.
 Diagrams of how you wish to have the space setup is recommended to ensure if such accommodations can be made.
 If such accommodations can be made, we want to ensure we have a clear picture of what you want.
 The Space Coordinator as well as the Facilities Management Office can assist you in determining if it is possible to do what you want to do in a particular facility.
 Our Facilities Management Office can be contacted at 843-661-1108.

 The Student Organization Fundraising Income Report must be completed at least 10 business days after the event.
-This form can found on the Student Affairs Website.
+This form can found on the Student Life webpage.

 Cancellation of an event should be made by calling 843-661-1133 Monday through Friday, or you can submit a cancellation form using the link above.
 If necessary to cancel during the weekend, due to the proximity to the event date, please call Campus Police at 843-661-1109.

 University groups must report cancellation of an event at least 48 hours prior to the event.

 All other individuals or groups must report cancellation of an event at least seven business days prior to the event or forfeit the deposit if one had been required.

 Failure to report cancellation in a timely manner may result in a charge of up to $50 or more.

 If an individual or group cancels an event, the individual or group will be held responsible for all charges incurred as a result of any commitments made to facilitate the event.